An openly-branched shrub to 2 metres tall by about 1 metre wide.

 Prostanthera – from the Greek prosthike (προσθήκη) which translates to “addendum”, and anthir (ανθήρ) meaning anther – referring to the anthers which have an appendage of tissue.

-rhombea – from Latin meaning leaves shaped like a “rhomboid” or “rhombic” – diamond shaped with four equal sides, for instance of a leaf, that is roughly diamond-shaped with length equal to width.
+rhombea – from Latin meaning leaves shaped like a “rhomboid” or “rhombic” – diamond shaped with four equal sides.